 Up-to-date information of the shares owned by the Board members can be found here.

-In addition to the powers vested in the Board by the Companies Act and the Articles of Association, the essential duties and working principles of the Board are defined in the Company’s Charter of the Board of Directors which was last updated in 2016.
+In addition to the powers vested in the Board by the Companies Act and the Articles of Association, the essential duties and working principles of the Board are defined in the Company’s Charter of the Board of Directors.

 The responsibilities and duties of the Board include, among other things,